bazelbuild/rules_scala/README.md

 # Include this after loading `platforms`, `com_google_protobuf`, and
 # `rules_proto` to enable the `//protoc` precompiled protocol compiler
 # toolchains.
-See the "Using a precompiled protocol compiler" section below.
+Requires at least `protobuf` v29.0.
+See the "Using a precompiled
+# protocol compiler" section below.
 load("@rules_scala//protoc:toolchains.bzl", "scala_protoc_toolchains")

 # This name can be anything, but we recommend `rules_scala_protoc_toolchains`.